ASHA's Research Mentoring (ARM) Network: Pathways Program

 The Pathways program is composed of two phases: an initial conference followed by 1–2 years of ongoing, remote mentoring and educational support.

-- Protégés and mentors convene at an annual two-and-a-half-day Pathways Conference at ASHA's National Office in Rockville, Maryland.
+- Protégés and mentors convene at an annual two-day Pathways Conference at ASHA's National Office in Rockville, Maryland.

 - Conference combines lectures, one-on-one mentoring sessions, facilitated discussions, and breakout sessions that target the distinct needs of different early stages of research careers.